Essex County Domestic Violence Attorney

 Here at Aprodu | Conley, we believe in our clients, and we fight for them.
 When your freedom and reputation are on the line, you deserve no less.
 We serve clients throughout Essex, Suffolk, Worcester, Middlesex, and Norfolk counties, offering both free consultations and payment plans.

 Domestic violence is a crime where it’s easy to feel like “you know it when you see it”.
 That’s probably true, but the law does require something more specific.
-In the state of Massachusetts, a crime be considered domestic violence when the victim is a spouse (or former spouse), an intimate partner (or former intimate partner), a relative by blood or marriage, or anyone they are living under the same roof with.
+In the state of Massachusetts, a crime may be considered domestic violence when the victim:

 Criminal law here in Massachusetts separates domestic violence assault and battery from other assault cases.
 In domestic violence cases, it is easier for judges to deny bail in advance of the trial.
 If a defendant is convicted, they can be ordered into a treatment program to deal with violent tendencies.

 Perhaps most serious though is that in the event of a second offense, a domestic violence charge is automatically escalated to a felony, even when it would otherwise be a misdemeanor.

 - To be sure, a misdemeanor conviction is still quite serious.
 Convictions on these so-called “lesser” charges can still result in up to 2 ½ years in prison, along with a fine that may go as high as $1,000.

 - But a felony conviction can mean 5 years behind bars, and the fine could be $5,000.